vmstio/vmstio/docs.vmst.io/content/tos.md

 Our site, products and services are all directed to people who are at least 13 years old.
 If you are under the age of 13, per the requirements of COPPA ([Children's Online Privacy Protection Act](https://en.wikipedia.org/wiki/Children%27s_Online_Privacy_Protection_Act)) do not use this site.

+## Legal Jurisdictions

-Legal requirements may be different if this server is in another jurisdiction than your own.
+Our servers and media stores are located in Canada and the United States.
+Specific legal requirements may be different if this is in another jurisdiction than your own.

 ## Changes to our Privacy Policy